Remove Australian Magistrate who told a woman her rape claim was merely 'buyers remorse'

 - Rejected a police application for an intervention order to protect the wife of a violent prisoner who was later stalked and attacked by her former partner.

 I want to be clear here - I understand that in the wake of the #MeToo movement there has statistically been shown an increase in compassion fatigue, but please try and picture yourself in this situation faced with the same oppression and dismissiveness.
 This is not a matter that necessarily has to turn on the verdict but rather the evidence that was presented and how the Magistrate interacted with it.
-He shows a disregard to any tactful measure of compassion.
-We cannot allow this to behaviour to permeate any further into our legal system.

 Australia has historically only allowed for the dismissal of judges or magistrates in rare and exceptional circumstances.
 I understand and duly concede the merit underpinning this logic; the judiciary should be held separate from influence or persuasion (or coercive pressure) from political parties and public agendas.
 Yet this does not fully encapsulate the issue at hand nor does it touch on the fact that our legal system stands as our vehicle for democracy, and if that vehicle is compromised by personal bias or compassion fatigue then the infrastructure of our autonomy and right to justice is put into question.
 This issue transcends a failure of the law.
 It is a failure of humanity in the hands of an emblem for justice.